mattdailis/learning-typescript/README.md

 TODO All styling will be done using the `styled-components` library.
 There will be no `.css` or `.sass` files.
 The reasoning is that `styled-components` provides a hierarchy for the styles based on components.
 There are no weird global behaviors as would normally occur with css.
 The `styled-components` library still allows you to write arbitrary css, so this is not limiting in any way.

+# Testing

+Testing will be done using jest and the react-test-renderer.
+The default code-generating scripts use [snapshot testing](https://jestjs.io/docs/en/snapshot-testing)

 # TODO How to use Typescript in all of this